Jarzka/stylefy/README.md

 ## <a name="caching"></a> Style caching (frontend)

 stylefy supports style caching for styles generated on the frontend via HTML5 local storage.
 The converted CSS code is added into local storage and loaded from there when the page is reloaded.

-As from version 1.7.0, caching with local storage is turned on by default.
-Caching can speed up the style generation a lot, so it is recommended to keep it on at least in the production environment.
+Caching can speed up the style generation, but it also consumes space from the local storage.
+Caching is turned on by default, but it is up to you to consider wheter you want to keep it that way.

 Caching can be turned off in the initialisation function: